 Low-Dose Naltrexone: Benefits and Side Effects

-Naltrexone was customarily given in doses ranging from 50 to 150 milligrams per day, which is enough to continuously block these receptors.
-However, in the late 1980s, Dr. Bernard Bihari noted that his patients with AIDS had low endorphin levels.
-He knew that boosting natural endorphin levels might improve immune function and thought that transiently blocking opioid receptors might elevate endogenous opioids [3,4].
+In the late 1980s, Dr. Bernard Bihari noted that his patients with AIDS had low endorphin levels.
+He knew that raising natural endorphin levels could help the immune system.
+Dr. Bihari thought that briefly blocking opioid receptors might increase natural endogenous opioids [3-4].

-He began prescribing low dose naltrexone (LDN) to his AIDS patients and saw their endogenous opioids increase along with their immune function.
+He started giving low dose naltrexone (LDN) to his AIDS patients.
+He noticed their natural opioids increased and their immune function improved.
 Since then, LDN has been prescribed to treat immune system dysregulation, neurotransmitter depletion, and, in some cases, cancer.

 OGFr and opioid growth factor (OGF)